Edoardo Mortara: 2020–21 season

-Mortara started off the season with a strong second place in race one in Diriyah.
-The next day during free practice however, he suffered a freak incident.
-After doing the practice start procedure, his car lost brake pressure, causing him to go straight into the barriers at turn 18.
-Mercedes, who supplied the Mercedes-Benz EQ powertrains to the team, were forced to sit out qualifying along with Mortara's own ROKiT Venturi Racing car.
-They later stated that an incorrect software parameter meant the rear brake system did not activate as intended and the fail-safe did not kick in.
+Going into the 2020–21 season, Mortara returned for a fourth season with Venturi.
+At race 1 in Diriyah, Mortara pulled off a brave double overtake on Mitch Evans and Pascal Wehrlein, before overtaking René Rast late in the race to finish second.
+During the free practice session for race 2 however, Mortara suffered a freak accident: his car lost brake pressure following a practice start, causing Mortara to crash into the wall at turn 18.
+It was later revealed by Mercedes, which provided powertrains to the Venturi team, that an incorrect software parameter meant the rear brake system did not activate as intended and the fail-safe did not kick in.
 Mortara was released from the hospital but opted not to partake in race 2.